sero-cash/go-sero/README.md

 ## Go Sero

- Anonymous digital currency based on zero-knowledge proof technology and refactored ethereum protocol by Golang.
+ Anonymous cryptocurrency based on zero-knowledge proof technology and refactored ethereum protocol by Golang.